aphoenixtual/aphoenixtual/README.md

 <br />
 <br />

 Hi, I'm <a href = "https://aayush-patel.netlify.app/">Aayush Patel</a>.
-I am a final year Information Technology undergraduate at Jaypee Institute of Information Technology, Noida.
-I'm currently working as a Software Engineer at <a href="https://innovaccer.com/">Innovaccer</a>👨‍💻.
+I am final year student of Computer Science Engineering at Medi-Caps University , Indore.
+I'm currently working as a Software Development Engineer at <a href="https://www.tavant.com/">Tavant Technologies</a>👨‍💻.
 I have experience working as a Software Engineer in various domains like E-Commerce and Health-Care.
 <br />

 I am skilled in :- <br />